sannevanettinger/Airbnb-vs.-Corona-Pandemic/README.md

 TEXT

 ## 6. RESEARCH METHOD
-As mentioned above, this research focused on how Airbnb was affected by the corona pandemic.
-More specifically, it analyzed how the number of listings, the review score rating, and the price were influenced by the corona pandemic.
-Moreover, it was considered whether some neighborhoods were more effected than others.
+As mentioned in the research motivation, this research focused on how Airbnb was affected by the corona pandemic.
+More specifically, it analyzed how the number of listings per host, the review score rating, and the price were influenced by the corona pandemic.
+Moreover, it was considered whether some neighbourhoods were more effected than others.
 To analyze this, several *ANOVA analyses* were performed as the independent variable (i.e., quarters) is non-metric, and the dependent variables (i.e., listings, review score rating, and price) are metric.
-Moreover, to see whether the affect dependent on the neighborhood, it was included as an interaction term.
+Moreover, to see whether the effect depends on the neighbourhood and room type, it was included as an interaction term.

 ## 7. ANALYSIS & INTERPRETATION
 TEXT

-## Analysis and interpretation

 To see whether an anova was allowed to be performed, several assumptions had to be tested: homogeneity of variance, normality of the distribution and independence of observations.
 For this, we set up an sample of 5000 observations.